GauravM512/Little-Kazuha/TOS.md

 ## Questions

-If you have any questions or are concerned about what data might be being stored from your account contact `@nhcarrigan`.
+If you have any questions or are concerned about what data might be being stored from your account contact `@GauravM5612`.
 For more information check the [Discord Terms Of Service](https://discord.com/terms).